robyndahl/GEOL300_LearnR/Homework/Ch2_Exercises.md

 5. Pitcher Strikeout/Walk Ratios

-Read the Lahman Pitching data into R.
+a) Read the Lahman Pitching data into R.

+My work:
+library(Lahman)

-The following script computes the cumulative strikeouts, cumulative walks, mid career year, and the total innings pitched (measured in terms of outs) for all pitchers in the data file. career_pitching <- Pitching |> group_by(playerID) |> summarize(
+b) The following script computes the cumulative strikeouts, cumulative walks, mid career year, and the total innings pitched (measured in terms of outs) for all pitchers in the data file. career_pitching <- Pitching |> group_by(playerID) |> summarize(
     SO = sum(SO, na.rm = TRUE),
     BB = sum(BB, na.rm = TRUE),
     IPouts = sum(IPouts, na.rm = TRUE),
-    midYear = median(yearID, na.rm = TRUE)
+    midYear = median(yearID, na.rm = TRUE))
-  )

 This new data frame is named career_pitching.
 Run this code and use the inner_join() function to merge the Pitching and career_pitching data frames.

+My work:
+career_pitching <- inner_join(Pitching, career_pitching)

-Use the filter() function to construct a new data frame career_10000 consisting of data for only those pitchers with at least 10,000 career IPouts.
+c) Use the filter() function to construct a new data frame career_10000 consisting of data for only those pitchers with at least 10,000 career IPouts.

-For the pitchers with at least 10,000 career IPouts, construct a scatterplot of mid career year and ratio of strikeouts to walks.
+d) For the pitchers with at least 10,000 career IPouts, construct a scatterplot of mid career year and ratio of strikeouts to walks.
 Comment on the general pattern in this scatterplot.

-FIP is a measure of pitching performance dependent only on plays that do not involve fielders.↩︎

-The function seq(a, b, s) will generate a vector of values from a to b in steps of s.↩︎

-The expression round(x, n) rounds x to n decimal places.↩︎